CodexFabrica/SyncGithub2GoogleTasks/README.md

           GOOGLE_REFRESH_TOKEN: ${{ secrets.GOOGLE_REFRESH_TOKEN }}
 ````

-Check all the secrets (in the end of the code) use the same title that are defined in your repository secrets.
+Check all the secrets (at the end of the code), use the same titles that are defined in your repository secrets.